-Clinical trials look into the safety and efficacy of a drug in improving symptoms or slowing/stopping/reversing the progression of a disease.
+Clinical trials look into the safety and efficacy of a drug or device in improving symptoms or in slowing, stopping, or reversing the progression of a disease.
 Most drugs tested in clinical trials are not yet available in drug stores while some studies involve medications that are already available.
 Neuroprotective drugs may provide great benefit to those with Parkinson’s and other movement disorders.
-UF under the leadership of Ramon Rodriguez has one of the largest fully integrated clinical trials programs in the country.
-The staff and facility are on site and have dedicated exam room space so that patients can be seen on the same day as for clinical care in any one of 10 specialities.
+The UF Health Movement Disorders team, under the leadership of Dr. Adolfo Ramirez-Zamora and Julie Segura, has one of the largest fully integrated clinical trials programs in the country.
+The staff and facility are on-site and have dedicated exam room space so that patients can be seen on the same day as their clinical care in any one of 10 specialities.
 Additionally the clinical trials center performs behavioral research (e.g. exercise, swallowing) and surgical research (e.g. DBS).
-Many important trials have been performed in this center including NIH COMPARE DBS, treatment of the masked face, expiratory muscle strength training, exercise of PD, as well as the NIH neuroprotective trials (NET-PD).
+Many important trials have been performed in this center including NIH COMPARE DBS, treatment of the masked face, expiratory muscle strength training, exercise of PD, as well as NIH neuroprotective trials such as NET-PD.

 The Bowers Laboratory is an interdisciplinary cognitive neuroscience research laboratory involved in the study of cognitive and affective behaviors in humans and the neural systems that underlie them.
 Participants include patients with Parkinson’s disease, parkinsonism, dystonia and other movement disorders.
 This laboratory is world renowned for its efforts to better characterize the psychophysiology associated with disease (smiles, facial expression, sweating, autonomic features, etc.).
 Several major revelations for the field have emerged from their work including the first descriptions of stimulation induced smiles, and the first recognition of apathy as important in Parkinson’s disease.

 With permission from patients, the UF Center for Movement Disorders & Neurorestoration tracks the progress of each patient’s treatment as measured with several scales covering motor and non-motor areas.
 That information is entered into a central database that is used to find patterns in the data and to find patients that meet certain criteria for studies.
-99% of all patients in the center to date have consented to be part of this massive database and discovery project.
-The National Parkinson Foundation has modeled their massive quality improvement initiative after the UF INFORM effort.
+Being part of this massive database and discovery project is a simple way to contribute to movement disorders research.
+The Parkinson Foundation has modeled their quality improvement initiative after the UF INFORM effort.

 The Applied Neuromechanics Laboratory (Hass Lab) is an interdisciplinary basic and rehabilitation focused laboratory involved in the study of walking and balance problems in individuals with Movement Disorders.
 Dr. Hass has partnered with the Center for Movement Disorders and Neurorehabilitation so that gait and balance assessments are integrated into our comprehensive treatment and evaluation practices.

 Current research on Parkinson’s disease is focused on examining the speech production characteristics of the dysarthria associated with Parkinson’s disease as well as the breathing and swallow dysfunction those with Parkinson’s disease exhibit.
 In addition, our research team is interested in determining how those characteristics are altered with traditional medications as well as more innovative rehabilitation options such as deep brain stimulation.
-Dr. Sapienza and her team recently patented and published the first device that may be used to prevent aspiration pneumonia in Parkinson’s disease and other movement disorders (Neurology, 2010).
 Additionally, this group has studied and published extensively on cough, voice, and pulmonary function in movement disorders.

 The UF Center for Movement Disorders & Neurorestoration is investigating two different strategies to alleviate behavioral deficits in rat and monkey models of Parkinson’s disease.
 This lab is pursuing both direct intrastriatal transmitter replacement (L-dopa delivery) and neurotrophic support strategies (GDNF delivery) in the unilateral 6-OHDA lesion model of PD using recombinant adeno-associated viral vectors (rAAV).
 This group has pioneered these approaches and are currently working on therapeutic strategies.
 Additionally Dr.’s Steinder and Reynolds are world-class stem cell researchers working in Parkinson’s disease and DBS, and Dr. Nick McFarland has been working on protein processing.